Finiteness of log abundant log canonical pairs in log minimal model program with scaling: On log MMP for semi-log canonical pairs

-We can directly check that the birational map $(X,\Delta)\dashrightarrow (X',\Delta')$ over $Z$ is an MMP step with scaling of $A$ for $(X,\Delta)$ as in Definition \ref{defn--mmpslc}, but in general this birational map is not necessarily a step of the usual $(K_{X}+\Delta)$-MMP unless $f$ is birational and the relative Picard number $\rho(X/Z)$ is $1$. \end{exam}
+We can directly check that the birational map $(X,\Delta)\dashrightarrow (X',\Delta')$ over $Z$ is an MMP step with scaling of $A$ for $(X,\Delta)$ as in Definition \ref{defn--mmpslc}.
+However, this birational map is not a step of the usual $(K_{X}+\Delta)$-MMP unless $f$ is birational and the relative Picard number is one. \end{exam}

 In general, we cannot construct MMP steps for slc pairs inductively.
 See, for example, \cite[Example 4 and Example 5]{ambrokollar} and \cite[Example 5.4]{fujino-fund-slc}.
-But, thanks to \cite[Theorem 9]{ambrokollar}, we can construct MMP steps for slc pairs whose normalization satisfies the two conditions of Corollary \ref{cor--logabund-preserved-mmp}.
-We prove this fact in Lemma \ref{lem--mmpstepslc} below.
+However, by \cite[Theorem 9]{ambrokollar}, we can construct MMP steps for slc pairs whose normalization satisfies the two conditions of Corollary \ref{cor--logabund-preserved-mmp}.
+We will prove this fact.